assuiedmilan/dance_initiation_teachers_pairing/Readme.md

 >
 > - Verify that balance_performances will not create imbalances.
 You can use a set of several dancers and have some available for all dates, while some others have only one availability
 >
-> - Verify that assign_dates function properly by using a set of 6 leads and 4 follows, that should be available for 1 to 4 dates among 6 possible
+> - Verify that assign_dates work properly by using a set of 6 leads and 4 follows, that should be available for 1 to 4 dates among 6 possible

 ## Updates to the requirements following trials: